russellmatt66/GPU-samples/BinarySearch/README.md

 # Current Tasks
 (1) `machine-learning/`
 - Analyze gtx960 kernel benchmarking data
-    - `./numiter` simulates the algorithm and obtains an exact value for the number of iterations it takes to find all the particles.
-    - Obtain CPU execution statistics and compare speedup to GPU
-        - Parse `raw.csv`'s containing runtime data into a single `.csv` containing CPU runtime statistics
+    - Work on `analyze.py`
-- Implement an ML model using `sklearn` in order to predict the execution configuration performance for corrupt data.
+- Implement ML models  in order to predict the execution configuration performance for corrupt data.
     - For large data volumes, the output from the CUDA timer library is incoherent, necessitating the usage of models for predicting their performance
+    - Using `sklearn`: Random Forest multi-output implemented.
+MAE and MRE computed.
+    - DNN: `WIP`

 (2) Run project on RTX 2060
 - Refactor GPU side of project to be in line with code quality of CPU benchmarking.